JorgeFlor93/Signal-Server/app/Class_actual.md

 		char graph_it, int propmodel, int pmenv, double rxGain);
 - SeriesData(struct site source, struct site destination, char \*name, unsigned char fresnel_plot, unsigned char normalised)
-> This function generates a topographic map in Portable Pix Map
+> This functions generates a topographic map in Portable Pix Map
 	   (PPM) format based on the signal power level values held in the signal[][] array.
 The image created is rotated counter-clockwise 90 degrees from its representation in dem[][] so that north